jagthedrummer/going_serverless/going_serverless.md

 ![](ops.jpg)

 ^ Relying on Amazon for Ops.
 They're better at it than you'll ever be.
-If you disagree you should apply for an ops job at Amazon.
+If you disagree you should talk to me and we'll put together a nice fat consulting proposal to take to Amazon.

 ^ Especially true if you're an application developer and not an ops specialist.

 ---